SFStefenon/LeakageCurrent/README.md

 Dr. **Stefano Frizzo Stefenon**

-Professor of the Department of Computer Science
+Professor of the Department of Computer Engineering

 Lisbon School of Engineering (ISEL)